 We provide copies of all real estate conveyances to all assessing offices in the county for use in preparation of tax rolls.

 Other supportive services provided for residents include document certifying and record copying.

 Our records are available online or in the office and can be printed for a fee.
-There are two public work stations in the office for searching the documents on the computer and the vault is available for record searching prior to January, 1969.
+There are two public work stations in the office for searching the documents on the computer and the vault is available for record searching prior to January 1, 1968.
 Certified copies can be made from the records upon request.
 PLEASE NOTE: Mortgage records start online January 1, 1972 and will need to be searched in the office prior to that date.

 The REGISTER OF DEEDS is also the Chairman of the Leelanau County Plat Board which reviews and approves all new subdivisions within the County.